 Primary intermediaries or distributors include network carriers and official Apple distributors.
 Network carriers make iPhones not only accessible but also relatively purchasable, albeit not necessarily affordable.
 Through subscription plans or contract terms, consumers can buy iPhones on an installment basis or flexible payment terms.

-The distribution strategy for iPhone also includes developing and maintaining global channels for providing customer support and after sales services.
+The distribution strategy for iPhone also includes developing and maintaining global channels for providing customer support and after-sales services.
 Official distributors carry out these functions.
-Because Apple has created a global network of official distributors, iPhones are not only available but also serviceable.
+Because Apple has created a worldwide network of official distributors, iPhones are not only available but also serviceable.
 After sales service is one of the critical reasons why iPhones are preferred over Android smartphones.

 Promotion: Advertising and PR strategy for iPhone

 Apple does advertising.
-However, unlike other multinational conglomerates and direct competitors, the company spends considerably less on ads.
+However, unlike other multinational conglomerates and direct competitors, the company spends considerably less on traditional ads and marketing, as well as digital marketing activities.
 Most ads made for iPhone typically appear on online platforms.

 Remember that the established reputation of Apple has enabled it to employ a specific marketing strategy for iPhone that requires minimal expenditures on ads and other promotions.
-The only notable grand promotional strategy for iPhone involves building and maintaining public relations by hosting trade and corporate events for product launch and announcements or previews.
+The only remarkable grand promotional strategy for iPhone involves building and maintaining public relations through the hosting of trade and corporate events for product launch and announcements or previews.

-These Apple events have been regularly attended by members of mainstream media, independent journalists, tech enthusiasts, and other stakeholders from across the globe.
+These Apple events have been regularly attended by members of the mainstream media, independent journalists and bloggers, tech enthusiasts and online influencers, and other stakeholders from across the globe.
 Note that the company even runs regular events for software developers under its World Wide Developers Conference series.

-Staging these events is more cost effective than spending heavily on traditional marketing and advertising.
+Staging these events is more cost-effective than spending heavily on traditional marketing and advertising.
 These events enjoy massive coverage from mainstream media and online tech influencers.
-Even the dates prior to these events create media buzz and public hype.
-Furthermore, because specific product announcements for iPhone are followed by pre-selling and actual product launch, coverage persists until the media are able to produce and publish product reviews.
+Even the dates before these events create media buzz and public hype.
+Furthermore, because specific product announcements for the iPhone are followed by pre-selling and actual product launch, coverage persists until the media can produce and publish product reviews.

 Coupled with its public reputation as a prominent tech company, the relationship built and maintained by Apple with the media and other stakeholders allows it to enjoy cost-effective extensive publicity for iPhone.